Skip to main content

 Middle School Science and Robotics Teacher

-Melissa is a Nationally Board-Certified educator currently teaching 8th grade science and Science Research at Storm Grove Middle School in Vero Beach, FL.
-She has a Bachelor of Science degree in Agriculture Economics from the University of Maryland, a Master of Arts in Teaching from Johns Hopkins University, and a master's degree in educational leadership from George Mason University.
-Melissa has taught in both private and public schools in Grenada, Barbados, Bolivia, Nicaragua, and the United States.
-In 2021, she was named a semi-finalist for the NSTA Shell Science Teaching Award.
-An active member of the National Science Teaching Association (NSTA), she has served on a number of committees and advisory boards including: The Advisory Board for Science and Children; the Preschool and Elementary Science Committee, the NSTA Special Needs Advisory Board, the Aerospace Advisory Board, and the International Advisory Board.
-In addition, she served on the board of the National Middle Level Science Teachers Association and is a District Director for the Florida Association of Science Teachers.
-Melissa volunteers as an Education Ambassador for NASA's MAVEN program and as a NASA/JPL Solar System Ambassador.
-She is the K-12 STEM Officer for the Cape Canaveral Section of the American Institute of Aeronautics & Astronautics.
+Melissa is a Nationally Board-Certified Science Teacher at Holy Trinity Episcopal Academy in Melbourne, Florida.
+She has a Bachelor of Science degree in Agriculture Economics from the University of Maryland, a Master of Arts in Teaching from Johns Hopkins University, and a master’s degree in educational leadership from George Mason University.
+An active member of the National Science Teaching Association (NSTA), she has served on a number of NSTA Committees and Advisory Boards including: The Advisory Board for Science and Children; the Preschool and Elementary Science Committee; the NSTA Special Needs Advisory Board; the Aerospace Advisory Board; and the International Advisory Board.
+Currently, she is on the Outstanding Science Trade Books Panel.
+In addition, she serves on the Board of the Florida Science Teachers Association (FAST).
+She is the K-12 STEM Officer for the Cape Canaveral Section of the American Institute of Aeronautics & Astronautics (AIAA) and the AIAA Region II Assistant Deputy Director for STEM.
+Melissa is an Education Ambassador for NASA’s MAVEN program and as a NASA/JPL Solar System Ambassador.

 Mellissa Smith